HatsuHodowa/Quantum-Maze/README.md

 # Quantum-Maze

+## Description
-Description: a small maze game used to describe the fundamental theoretical idea of quantum computing and mechanics.
+A small maze game used to describe the fundamental theoretical idea of quantum computing and mechanics.
 This project was created by 2 engineers in the span of 16 hours following the start of UNC's first ever Quantum Computing Hackathon.

+## Dependencies & Setup
 Dependencies used: pygame & pygame-gui, before you attempt to run our code, please run the following commands in your terminal in order:

 "pip install pygame"